thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/docker-compose-setup.md

 {:toc}

-This guide will help you set up TBMQ in cluster mode using Docker Compose.
+This guide will help you set up TBMQ {{tbmqSuffix}} in cluster mode using Docker Compose.

 ## Prerequisites